 Friday: 8 a.m. to 5 p.m.

-The Hennepin County Medical Center is closed on these holidays.
+The Hennepin County Mental Health Center is closed on holidays.

 Nicollet Exchange Building